Activating the digital enterprise has been saved

-Activating the digital organization
+Activating the digital enterprise

 Most leaders understand the urgency of activating the digital organization—85 percent believe being digital is important for success, in fact, according to Deloitte and MIT Sloan Management Review research.

 - Digital organization principles

 - Taking time to look at the numbers

 Understanding your digital DNA

 When it comes to digital enablement, the days of incremental improvements are over.
 It's time to do something big—something more than moving systems to the cloud or adopting tools that let employees work when, where, and how they want to.

 Activating the digital enterprise: A sink-or-swim moment for today's enterprise brings together insights from Deloitte’s research with MIT Sloan Management Review, as well as our work with clients across industries to understand the role of human resources (HR) in digital transformation.
 We have identified 23 traits that comprise an organization’s “digital DNA”—the qualities that digitally mature organizations share.